 - 4.1 The table below presents the total number of net additional dwellings against the planned housing provision for the five-year period.
-Land supply figures have been provided against: - (1) The adopted Core Strategy housing requirement adopted in January 2019 as part of the Local plan. - (2) as per (1) but reducing the annualised requirement by deducting the 'surplus' of homes delivered against the annual Core Strategy target since 2012 - (3) A housing requirement derived from the standard national methodology introduced in 2019 using 2014 projections. - (4) A housing requirement derived from the previous standard national methodology introduced in 2018 using most recent 2016 projections. - 4.2 The calculation set out in Table 4 does not include a separate element for 'shortfall.'
+Land supply figures have been provided against: - (1) The adopted Core Strategy housing requirement adopted in January 2019 as part of the Local plan. - (2) as per (1) but reducing the annualised requirement by deducting the 'surplus' of homes delivered against the annual Core Strategy target since 2012 - (3) A housing requirement derived from the standard national methodology introduced in 2019 using 2014 projections. - (4) A housing requirement derived from the previous standard national methodology introduced in 2018 using the 2016 projections. - (5) A housing requirement derived from the previous standard national methodology introduced in 2020 using the most recent 2018 projections. - 4.2 The calculation set out in Table 4 does not include a separate element for 'shortfall.'